-Let’s be clear: the Trump Tax Scam is a massive giveaway to the wealthy and corporations, paid for by raising taxes on some middle class families and forcing deep cuts to Medicaid, Medicare, and Social Security down the road.
-Republicans want to eliminate taxes that only affect the wealthiest individuals and let corporations pay even less than they already do.
-The vast majority of the benefits from the Republicans’ plan will go to the top 1%, which will exacerbate our country’s massive racial wealth gap.
+Let’s be clear: the tax bill passed by Congress in December was a scam.
+Sold as a “gift to the middle class,” it was actually a gift to the wealthy and corporations, who get huge tax cuts that will force deep cuts to Medicaid, Medicare, and Social Security down the road.
+Republicans lowered taxes that only affect the wealthiest individuals and they let corporations pay even less than they already do.
+These changes are sure to exacerbate our country’s already growing racial wealth gap.

 GOAL, STRATEGY, TACTICS

 The American people aren’t falling for this scam.
 Polling continually shows that more Americans oppose the tax law than support -- and the gap is growing.
 And in the special election in PA-18, Republicans had to abandon their strategy of blanketing the district with ads about the tax law because even they realized voters were unmoved by their salesmanship.